minarady1/wifi_for_industrial_robotics/README.md

 This the source code and the source data obtained for our experiments in evaluating WiFi perfrance for industrial robotics

 ## raw data
-The collected raw data are available under the `/logs' directory.
+The collected raw data are available under the [logs](logs) directory.

 ## post-processed clean database
 The raw data are cleaned and organized in one [JSON Database](plots/perama_range_testing.json)